 The hardest part of any new process is getting started.
 Businesses can follow these four steps to begin the P2 progression:

-- Determine what wastes your business generates.
+- Determine what wastes the business generates.

 - Examine and characterize all of the waste streams at the business.
 Determine where the waste comes from, what processes generate it, and how much is being discarded.
 Include process wastes, hazardous wastes, solid wastes, office waste, and fuel or energy waste, etc. Look in trash cans, dumpsters, determine what is poured down the drain, and examine energy and water consumption.